Robert ‘Bob’ Carter Harris and Katherine ‘Kathy’ Caldwell Harris - Farmville

 Kathy was born in Newport News, on Jan.
 15, 1947, the daughter of the late Nina Mae Howell and Jack Sears Caldwell Jr. She was a member of Hebron Baptist Church, where she was a member of the WMU, served as church treasurer, served on the cemetery committee and served as a Trustee.
 She also held various other offices in the church.
 She graduated from Phillips Business College.
 Kathy began her employment with Farmers Bank in 1970, and after 39 years she retired as Vice-President and Manager of the Concord Branch of Farmers Bank.

-Bob and Kathy are survived by two sons, William Thomas Harris and wife, Nicole of Charlotte, North Carolina and Jack Carter Harris of Fort Mill, South Carolina and three grandchildren, Bayley Ridgeway, Sydney Ridgeway and Charles Harris.
+Bob and Kathy are survived by two sons, William Thomas Harris and wife, Nicole, and Jack Carter Harris and three grandchildren, Bayley Ridgeway, Sydney Ridgeway and Charles Harris.

 A private graveside service will be held at Hebron Baptist Church Cemetery.